-Demolition of the former Collage and Leisure Centre has taken place with only the building to be renovated still standing.
-A design and build contractor has been appointed through the Southern Construction Framework (SCF).
-BAM were successful and began their pre-construction work which completed RIBA stage 4 and therefore a planning application has been made and successfully approved in February 2024.
+Demolition of the former College and Leisure Centre at Five Acres has taken place with only the building to be renovated still standing.
+A design and build contractor have been appointed through the Southern Construction Framework (SCF).
+Work has continued throughout 2024/2025 to ensure that an affordable scheme can be delivered, and a new design is currently being worked on in order to deliver this much needed Community Asset.
+Council agreed the new funding and outcomes in March 2025.